Pyline Tangsuvanich

 Aesthetics

 How spaces look impact how people feel and behave in them.
-This is especially critical in hospitality and retail spaces where FF&E enhances a space and matches the company’s brand standards.
+This is especially critical in hospitality and retail spaces where FF&E enhances a space, influences the guest or customer's mood and matches the company’s brand standards.

 Functionality